 Man's body found wrapped in blanket inside trunk of burning Jeep in South Philadelphia

-SOUTH PHILADELPHIA - Police are investigating after a man's body was found wrapped in a blanked inside the trunk of a burning vehicle in South Philadelphia.
+SOUTH PHILADELPHIA - Police are investigating after a man's body was found wrapped in a blanket inside the trunk of a burning vehicle in South Philadelphia.

 Just before 12 p.m.
 Tuesday, officers responded to a parking lot on the 2700 block of South 3rd Street, where a Jeep was seen smoking.